koduh5c/project_vending_machine/README.md

-# An interactive vending machine application project running JavaFX for an agile software development unit using the SCRUM method.
+# An interactive vending machine application  running JavaFX for an agile software development unit using the SCRUM method coded by multiple students in a group project.